Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 There are 20 species of Armadillos, and the Nine-Banded Armadillo is the only species in the United States.
 They’re typically found in southern states like Florida, but in recent years their range has expanded as far north as Tennessee.

 These armadillos dig multiple burrows for refuge in case they feel threatened during foraging.
 They can have between five and ten burrows hidden.
 Armadillos can jump a surprising four to five feet high.
-And beware when you touch them because some can transmit leprosy.
+Wildlife should not be handled, but nine-banded armadillos should especially not be handled due to their ability to carry and transmit leprosy,

 12. Weasel